We’ve done a lot of listening and had great input to the review so far.

 We’re grateful for our relationships with the different organisations and working groups pursuing the modernisation of the service, including the Australian Public Service Commission and Department of Finance.

-Where appropriate, we’re doing new work such as surveys and drawing on the expertise of external providers such as academics and consultants.
+Where appropriate, we’re adding our own research and analysis to this picture and commissioning new work by external providers such as academics and consultants.

 The public sector